theNewDynamic/oregonsadventurecoast.com/content/adventure/theatres.md

 #### The Dolphin Playhouse

 Home of the Dolphin Players who produce six to seven full productions every year in an intimate setting.
-The theatre also offers classes and provides meeting space in the Empire District of Coos Bay. {{< link url="http://thedolphinplayers.webs.com" >}}Visit the Dolphin Playhouse website for more information.{{< /link >}}
+The theatre also offers classes and provides meeting space in the Empire District of Coos Bay.
+[Visit the Dolphin Playhouse website for more information](http://thedolphinplayers.webs.com).
 <div class="clearfix"></div>

 {{< floatimage src="/img/pony-cinema-north-bend.jpg" float="left" alt="The Pony Village Cinema 11 in North Bend" size="40" >}}